 The answer is a dedicated period of taking care of yourself, restoring your relationship with food, learning to love the body you're in, conquering specific food anxieties, and making sure to have fun throughout the process.

-All of this is covered in great detail, in a step-by-step, day-by-day fashion in my upcoming book 100 Days of Food Freedom: A 100-Day Journey to Self-Discovery, Freedom from Dieting, and Recovery from Your Eating Disorder.
+All of this is covered in great detail, in a step-by-step, day-by-day fashion in my book 100 Days of Food Freedom: A Day-by-Day Journey to Self-Discovery, Freedom from Dieting, and Recovery from Your Eating Disorder.